dr-natetorious/TIM-7030-Managing_Risks_and_Privacy/Week7_MasterDataMgmt/Readings/Regulation.md

 In 2009, the Health Information Technology for Economic and Clinical Health Act, removes loop-holes in HIPAA compliance and forces medical facilities to adopt Electronic Medical Records (EMR).
 In several articles mentions of HIPAA are often accompanying by HITECH.

-- HIPPA Journal (2014).
+- HIPAA Journal (2014).
 What is the HITECH Act.
 HIPAA Journal. [https://www.hipaajournal.com/what-is-the-hitech-act/](https://www.hipaajournal.com/what-is-the-hitech-act/).

 ## What is Omnibus Rule